srhinos/discord.py/docs/api.rst

     .. versionadded:: 2.0

-    .. attribute:: group
+    .. attribute:: action_row

-        Represents the group component which holds different components.
+        Represents the group component which holds different components in a row.
     .. attribute:: button

         Represents a button component.